-During fiscal year 1998, the Commission used staff resources totaling 100 workyears.
-Approximately 32 percent of staff resources was devoted to the Commission's Office of Monitoring, 14 percent to the Office of Policy Analysis, nine percent to the Office of Education and Sentencing Practice, 16 percent to the Office of General Counsel, three percent to the Office of Legislative and Governmental Affairs, six percent to the commissioners' offices, and 20 percent to the Office of the Staff Director.
+During fiscal year 1999, the Commission used staff resources totaling 100 workyears.
+Approximately 31 percent of staff resources was devoted to the Commission's Office of Monitoring, 13 percent to the Office of Policy Analysis, 12 percent to the Office of Education and Sentencing Practice, 15 percent to the Office of General Counsel, 3 percent to the Office of Legislative and Governmental Affairs, 2 percent to the commissioners' offices, 3 percent to the Office of Special Counsel, 15 percent to the Office of Administration and Planning, and 7 percent to the Office of the Staff Director.